Sallie Mae is constantly evaluating and improving its systems and processes to protect our customers.

 Getting help

-If you have federal student loans and believe you’ve been a victim of a scam, immediately reach out to your federal student loan servicer to ensure there was no unauthorized activity on your account.
+If you have federal student loans and believe you have been victim to a scam, immediately reach out to your federal student loan servicer to ensure there was no unauthorized activity on your account.

 If you are a Sallie Mae banking customer, contact us at 877-346-2756.